Scott-Beverly/Project-1/project-worksheet.md

 #### MVP (examples)

 - Pull data using google json api
-- Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase
+- Complete Responsive Design.
+- Use JQuery to create a more Special designs [hovers and click  event listeners] for portfolio.

 #### PostMVP

-- Anything else that is not MVP
+- work with wireFrames a little more to create a more responsive deisgn.
+- try to furter javascript into my portfolio.

 ## Functional Components